ITaBW 12 Week Family Program

 The program may be funded through your NDIS plan, but if not, and access is prohibitive because of cost, we encourage you to contact us to discuss options.
 We are here to help families.
 This is really important to us, so please do call.

-Courses are capped at smaller groups of participants so we can connect on a more personal level with participants in coaching sessions.
+If enrolling in a course through our scheduled dates, enrolments are capped at smaller groups of participants so we can connect on a more personal level with participants in coaching sessions.
 We offer the program at regular times through the year, so the best way to enrol is to send in an EOI and we can let you know when the next one is starting or you can jump on our events page to see the starting date of the next round.

 Once you've registered your interest, we will contact you to let you know some more details about the course and the link to enrol.